phptuts/codingwithnoah/arduino-blockly/lesson-5-global-variables-push-button/index.md

 ---
 layout: page
 title: Arduino 105 - Debugging with global variables and push buttons.
-excerpt: "Loop to make a servo go from one end to another."
+excerpt: "Learn global variables and debugging with the Arduino and a push button."
-modified: 2018-01-24
+modified: 2018-01-26
 ---
 ## Project Kit